This blog was updated on July 6, 2021

 - Level 3 – DC-fast stations – can recharge to 80% capacity in 30-45 minutes

 Because longer road trips require you to stop and recharge your electric car (just like you need to fill up your gas tank during a long trip), building more public charging stations is helping more people choose an EV.
-This past summer, the federal government announced funding for 34 new charging stations along the Trans-Canada, bringing a coast-to-coast EV road trip much closer to reality.
-And in Ontario, the rapid growth from 5 to 140 public level 3 “fast chargers” over the past year contributed to the near doubling of EV sales in province in 2017.
+This map can help you plan where can charge up on a longer trip.

 Electric vehicles do have shorter range in winter, since batteries are less effective when they’re cold.
 Warming up your EV while plugged in can prevent a significant amount of this range loss.
 Using low-energy settings in your EV and not speeding will also increase range in winter.
 This handy infographic compares EV fuel efficiency in winter compared to gasoline-powered cars.